rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240107_New York Times Podcasts.md

+---
+Date Generated: March 29, 2024
+Transcription Model: whisper medium 20231117
+Length: 4590s
+Video Keywords: []
+Video Views: 3868
+Video Rating: None
+---

-# The Sunday Read: ‘Ghosts on the Glacier’
+# The Sunday Read: â€˜Ghosts on the Glacierâ€™
 **New York Times Podcasts:** [January 07, 2024](https://www.youtube.com/watch?v=3KpwXMXFKgM)
 *  Hi, my name is John Branch and I've been a reporter at the New York Times since 2005.
 *  I grew up in Colorado, skiing and hiking in the mountains.